open-resources/dash_curriculum/_sources/part1/chapter2.md

     dcc.Markdown(children='My First App', style={'textAlign': 'center'})
 ])
 ```
 The app layout represents what will be displayed on the web browser.
 There are a lot of elements that you can include in the app layout, normally they are encapsulated into a "Container".
 In this minimal example, one single component was added: the dcc.Markdown.
 This Dash Core Component gives you access to a markup language that makes it easier to format text for web pages.
-This component has a few props, such as `children` and `style`:
+This component has a few properties, such as `children` and `style`:
-- **Children** : this is a common prop shared by many Dash components and it allows the adding of textual content.
-In a Markdown, the "My First App" will be the content displayed on the web page.
+- **Children** : this is a common property shared by many Dash components and it allows the adding of textual content.
+In this Markdown, the "My First App" will be the content displayed on the web page.
-- **Style** : this is another common prop shared by many Dash components and defines the look of the component.
+- **Style** : this is another common property shared by many Dash components and defines the look of the component.
 It requires a dictionary, where the key represents the styling feature you would like to modify, while the value represents how this feature would be modified.
 In this app, we want to modify the alignment of the text, by centering it.

 ### 2.1.4 Run the App
 ```